-A gift to the Lutheran Social Services of Northwestern Ohio is the beginning of a shared partnership to provide quality care and services to persons with developmental disabilities.
+A gift to the Lutheran Social Services of Northwestern Ohio is the beginning of a shared partnership to provide quality care and services to individuals throughout northwest Ohio and southeast Michigan.
 We truly value this shared commitment and know that it is important for you to feel confident that your donation has been used the way in which you intend.

 Donor Bill of Rights